keycube/k3-SSA/README.md

 ## Functions

-### `calculate_angles(cube_center, cube_size, pov)`
+### `calculate_angles(cuboid_center, cuboid_dims, pov)`

-Calculates the angles and visibility of the faces of a cube from a given point of view.
+Calculates the angles between the point of view and the faces of a cuboid.

 **Parameters:**

-- `cube_center` : np.ndarray
+- `cuboid_center`: numpy.ndarray
-  - The center of the cube.
+  - The center of the cuboid.
-- `cube_size` : float
+- `cuboid_dims`: numpy.ndarray
-  - The size of the cube.
+  - The dimensions of the cuboid.
-- `pov` : np.ndarray
+- `pov`: numpy.ndarray
   - The point of view.

 **Returns:**

+- `list`: numpy.ndarray
-- `list`: A list of booleans indicating the visibility of each face.
+  - A list of booleans indicating whether each face is visible.
+- `list`: numpy.ndarray
-- `list`: A list of the visible surface areas of each face.
+  - A list of the visible surface areas of each face.
+- `list`: numpy.ndarray
-- `list`: A list of the outside angles of each face.
+  - A list of the outside angles of each face.
+- `int`: int
-- `int`: The number of visible faces.
+  - The number of visible faces.

 ### `generate_view_points(radius, step)`